MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 500,000     |                  | 31,550.00      | 6.99%        | 500,000            |

-*Withholding rates for taxpayers filing as B, changes made to tax amount on wages over $160,000, only those changed brackets shown in table below*
+Withholding rates for taxpayers filing as *B*, changes made to tax amount on wages over $160,000, only those changed brackets shown in table below

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|